SumariaAk/searchapplication/README.md

 # Search application

-This is a full stack application that searched the internet for information regarding the topic submitted byt the use.
+This is a full stack application that searches the internet for information regarding the topic submitted by the user.

 ## Table of Contents